-Electric scooters – City agreement and rules
+Electric scooters – City agreements and rules

 Don’t park scooters where they block access to sidewalks or building entrances.
 Please park them near existing bike racks when available.